Declared Gross Vehicle Weights

 When Do You Have to Register as a Commercial Vehicle?

 A CDL is required to operate a commercial motor vehicle.
 A vehicle is considered a commercial motor vehicle by its gross vehicle weight rating and usage.
 The vehicle manufacturer determines the weight rating.
 The weight rating can be found on the inside of the vehicle’s door and does not vary depending on the use of the vehicle.

 Federal law defines a commercial motor vehicle as a motor vehicle used in commerce to transport passengers or property.
-The motor vehicle must meet one of the following qualifications.
+The motor vehicle must meet one of the qualifications below.

 - Combination Vehicle (Group A)

 A gross combination weight rating or gross combination weight of 11,794 kilograms or more (26,001 pounds or more), whichever is greater, inclusive of a towed unit(s) with a gross vehicle weight rating or gross vehicle weight of more than 4,536 kilograms (10,000 pounds), whichever is greater.

 A gross vehicle weight rating or gross vehicle weight of 11,794 or more kilograms (26,001 pounds or more), whichever is greater.

 Does not meet Group A or B requirements, but is designed to transport 16 or more passengers, including the driver, or is used to transport hazardous materials.

 The Federal Motor Carrier Safety Administration has provided the following example:

 Question: A driver operates a tractor of exactly 26,000 pounds Gross Vehicle Weight Rating (GVWR), towing a trailer of exactly 10,000 pounds GVWR, for a GCWR of 36,000 pounds.
 Hazardous materials and passengers are not involved.
 Is it a Commercial Motor Vehicle (CMV)s and does the driver need a CDL?